intel/fl-tutorial/index.md

 - Patrick Foley is a Senior Deep Learning (DL) Software Engineer at Intel and Lead Architect of OpenFL, an open-source library for FL.

 - Mansi Sharma is a Deep Learning (DL) Software Engineer at Intel and a developer of OpenFL, an open-source library for FL.

+- Karan Shah is an Applied Machine Learning Engineer at Intel and a developer of OpenFL.
+His interests span Deep Learning, Optimization Theory, Statistics and Cosmology.

 - Sarthak Pati, M.Sc., is a Sr. Application Developer at UPenn.
 He focuses on ML, distributed, and privacy-protected algorithms for healthcare, and currently leads the R&D of the FeTS platform.